bklevence/foundry-docker-raspi/README.md

 Once complete

 Edit /etc/fstab with below, it's especially critical to apply UID GID or it will NOT work.
+Please also check your format type, mine was exfat...
 ```
     UUID=yourusbuuid        /home/pi/docker/foundry/usb        exfat defaults,user,uid=1000,gid=1000,noatime  0 0
 ```